 1. Value Transparency

-Shockingly, 3 in 10 married adults admit to potentially deceitful behavior about money, and one of the top relational deal breakers is being secretive about money.
+Shockingly, 3 in 10 married adults admit to potentially deceitful behavior about money, and one of the top relationship deal breakers is being secretive about money.
 It’s crucial for both partners to offer full disclosure of their finances and be open about expenses, regardless of whether you’re married or you live together, have joint accounts or separate bank accounts.

 You and your partner should be aware of how you spend your money, especially when it comes to significant expenses, loans, or ongoing fees.
-Studies show that around 49% of financial arguments are about unexpected expenses.
+Studies show that around 49% of financial arguments between couples are about unexpected expenses.
 By maintaining an open line of communication regarding upcoming bills, you may be able to avoid such confrontations.

 One way to stay away from secretive behavior is to establish boundaries.
 Create a plan that encourages honesty and still allows for freedom.
 Come up with guidelines regarding how much should be spent in various categories and give each spouse some pocket money to spend as they wish.
 Finally, determine an amount that requires a conversation before a purchase, whether it’s $50 or $500.

 In any relationship, teamwork will lead to success.
 Here are some ways to ensure that you are on the same page:

 While one spouse may have more of financial mind and excel at the spreadsheets and calculations, make sure each partner is on the same page and is focused on your financial goals and values.
 You both need to buy into the plan so that things like overspending or miscommunication don’t derail your relationship.

 For example, when only one of you knows how much money has been allocated to specific categories, if the other person goes out and overspends in that category it can lead to frustration and fighting.
 But if you both know how your finances stand, you can celebrate reaching goals together and also brainstorm ideas to get over obstacles.
 Two heads are better than one.